Current Board Members

 Nikolai Albert T. M. Wolfe is an attorney, civil engineer, and real estate consultant.
 Wolfe recently launched TWF New York, a full-service real estate brokerage and development consulting firm.
 He is actively engaged in projects that innovatively reimagine housing in greater New York and Ghana, West Africa.
 A seasoned utility professional, Wolfe promotes and defends the regulatory interests of Consolidated Edison Company of New York, Inc. as in-house counsel.
 In addition to the NYU Board of Trustees, Wolfe is president of the NYU Alumni Association Board of Directors, a long-serving member of the Polytechnic Alumni Association International Board of Directors, and a trial advocacy mentor at Brooklyn Law School.

 GSAS '77, '05

 Founding Partner, Bloomberg, L.P.

 Charles (“Chuck”) Zegar is one of the original four founding partners of Bloomberg Financial Markets.
 He was the technical computer expert for this partnership, designing, programming, and managing development of the Bloomberg terminal system.
 Zegar serves as trustee and chief financial officer of his family foundation, the Zegar Family Foundation, which has a philanthropic focus in the environmental area as well as in justice and human rights plus contributes to science, health, arts and culture, and several other causes.
-Zegar also serves as a member of The Nature Conservancy in New York Board, the Sustainability Accounting Standards Board, and the University of California Santa Barbara Foundation Board.
+Zegar also serves as a member of The Nature Conservancy in New York Board and the University of California Santa Barbara Foundation Board.